-If a medical condition is reported as an indication along with "off label use", the preferred option is to select terms for the medical condition and LLT Off label use or other appropriate LLTs linked to PT Off label use for the "indications" field.
+If a medical condition is reported as an indication along with "off label use", the preferred option is to select terms for the medical condition and LLT Off label use or other appropriate LLTs linked to PT Off label use.
 Alternatively, select a term for the medical condition/indication alone.
 Select LLT Off label use alone only if it is the only information available.

 Reported LLT Selected Preferred Option

-Lhunantanaian, thia ia aff Hypertension
+Off label use ✓

-Hypertension; this is off label use Hypertension ✓
+Hypertension; this is off label use Hypertension

-label use Off label use
+Hypertension